gregmacfarlane/trucksim/README.md

 ### Attribution
 This code is open to the public.
 We request that all derivative work please cite

   > Macfarlane, G.S. and Donnelly, R. (2015).
-A national simulation of freight flows.
+A national simulation of long-distance freight movements.